We ship to the United States, and your USD goes further here.

 Use neutral paper - probably white, ivory or cream - and write in blue or black ink.

 Use formal language, including full names and titles for each guest.

 Here are some keywords to make use of so you don’t feel like you’re repeating yourself!

 Remember, even though it’s an overwhelming task, it is such a good thing that you have so much to be thankful for and so many people to thank!

 Thank you cards can seem like a hassle, but they are a great opportunity to spend a little longer soaking in the love of your family and friends.
-The wedding day can pass so quickly that it becomes a blur!
-Writing your thank yous can be a fun process of reflecting on each and every person that was part of the day, and channeling all those good vibes into something tangible.
-Which is basically what you did to create your wedding, right?
+The day of your wedding, baby shower or birthday can pass so quickly that it becomes a blur!
+Writing your thank yous can be a fun process of reflecting on each and every person who was part of the day channelling all those good vibes into something tangible.
+Which is basically what you did to create the event, right?
 Get organised, make time, and have fun with it.

 Read More >>

 Login has failed, please re-check username and password is correct.